ortus-docs/qb-docs/overview/schema-builder/columns.md

 ## text

 Create a column using a `TEXT` equivalent type for your database.
-For databases that distinguish between unicode- and non-unicode string data types, this function will use a non-unicode text field.
+For databases that distinguish between unicode- and non-unicode string data types, this function will create a non-unicode text field.

 | Argument | Type | Required | Default | Description |
 | --- | --- | --- | --- | --- |